cracked-crystalball-99/bears-bulls-my-5-tools/README.md

 After processing your closing price data for cryptos or stocks, the web app presents percentages in the last table: Votes Innovative Percentages (VIP %).
-For each of the up to 5 tools, you find there a pair of percentages.
+For each of the up to 5 tools, you find there a pair of percentages, accumulating for tool(s).

 It is a good idea to use at least 5 months of closing price data.
 That amount gives the algorithms more to work with.
 You can use the sample